neo-project/docs/en-us/sc/getting-started-java.md

 }
 ```

-Build the project which will give you `HelloWorld.class` in your out folder.
+Build the project with either your IDE or from command line, which will give you `HelloWorld.class`

+`javac HelloWorld.java -cp org.neo.smartcontract.framework.jar`

 Then using neoj, run cmd.exe and execute:
 > neoj.exe HelloWorld.class